IsmVirusXD/scriptsUteis/README.md

 # scriptsUteis
-A couple of PythonScripts that is Usefull in my Day a Day routine
+A couple of PythonScripts that are Usefull in my Day a Day routine